coyboy55/HTML-CSS-git/week-1/3-semantic-html/readme.md

 _Hint: To complete this exercise, you should modify the HTML tags without removing the attributes that are already there.
 For example, if you wanted to change `<div class="article></div>` to an `<article>` tag, you would use `<article class="article"></article>`.
 The `class` attribute should not be removed._

-If you are having trrouble, you can review [read this guide to the semantic tags](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantic_elements).
+If you are having trouble, you can review [read this guide to the semantic tags](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantic_elements).